Roller (Apache 207 song): Commercial performance

 The song debuted at number two in Germany, behind Capital Bra's and Samra's Nummer eins, becoming the rapper's highest charting single.
 In its second week, for the chart dated 6 September 2019, the song reached number one.
 The song was certified diamond by the BVMI in July 2020, exceeding one million certified units in Germany.
 In doing so, the song became only the fourth German rap song to reach that threshold.
 By 30 September 2020, the song had amassed 221 million streams on Spotify, surpassing Rammstein's "Du hast" (1997) as the most streamed German song of all time on the streaming service.

 Music video

 The accompanying music video was released on 23 August 2019.
-It mainly features the rapper, dressed in white Nike socks and sneakers, with his crew riding motorcycles.
-The final scene shows Apache running through a street of his home town while also alluding to the title of his then upcoming debut EP Platte.
+It mainly features the rapper, dressed in white Nike socks and sneakers, with his crew (mainly consisting of his real life friends) riding motorcycles.
+He gets the USB Stick for his EP Platte stolen by a gang.
+Later, with a jump he kicks the thief off his scooter.
+The scene, allegedly resembling a scene from a german series "Die Ruhrpottwache" featuring Smolik, is filmed at the bft gas station in Speyer, near his hometown Ludwigshafen.
+The final scene shows Apache running through a street in Mannheim while also alluding to the title of his then upcoming debut EP Platte.
 The video surpassed 40 million views by the end of 2019.